hartmantis/test-kitchen-test-chef/README.md

-# test-kitchen-test
+# Test Kitchen Test Cookbook README

-This cookbook keeps track of all the different CI services I'm aware of and which ones support using Docker and the kitchen-docker driver within a build.
+This cookbook keeps track of all the different CI services I'm aware of and which ones support using Docker and the kitchen-dokken driver within a build.

 Currently, that subset of hosted CI services seems to be only CircleCI and, as of August, 2015, TravisCI.
 Working example Test Kitchen and CI configs are